SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

 GitHub Actions is best used when:
 - You are already using GitHub for version control.
 - You want native, tightly integrated automation.
-- You prefer declarative CI/CD pipelines using YAML.
+- You prefer declarative CICD pipelines using YAML.
 - You need fast setup and no extra infrastructure.

 It may not be suitable if: